Struggling to get interviews?

 If your volunteer experience is less relevant to the position, but still worth highlighting, list it in a dedicated section toward the bottom of your resume with one or two bullet points describing what you did.

-Here’s an example of how to list volunteer experience on a high school student’s resume:
+Here’s an example from a high school student’s resume:

-Listing awards on your resume is an excellent way to add credibility to your qualifications and expertise.
+List awards on your resume to add credibility to your qualifications and expertise.

 When listing awards and honors, you’ll want to display the award name, date received, and purpose.